-The culminating courses vary in placement for the Childhood education majors but usually include two supervised student teaching experiences with children at different age levels in different types of schools.
+The program is clinically-rich with carefully designed field experiences that culminate in one full semester of student teaching.
+The culminating courses vary in placement for the Childhood education majors but usually include two supervised student teaching experiences.
 Eligibility and placement for each student teaching experience is determined by the department office in cooperation with public schools in the greater Buffalo area.
-It is expected that students in these majors will have at least one urban teaching experience.
+It is expected that students will have at least one urban teaching experience.

 Successful Graduates will be recommended for New York State Initial Certification to teach children from first to sixth grade (Childhood, CED).